miketon/JupyterJeep/fastai_exercises/mindmaps/fastai_ch_10_nlp_deep_dive.mm.md

 - Universal Language Model Fine-tuning
   - 1 - fine-tune the **sequence based** language model
   - 2 - then fine-tune the **classification** model

-- This tends to yield BETTER results
+- This tends to yield BETTER results because :
+  - wiki pred => IMDB pred >>> review classifier
+    - IMDB set has 50k reviews to improve token prediction perf
+    - BEFORE we classify review sentiment
+- Fundamental difference between **NLP** and **vision model** fine-tuning
+  - 1 - NLP fine-tunes the pretrained model for a DIFFERENT task
+    - classification vs sequence
+  - 2 - Vision Model fine-tunes to IMPROVE PERF in the same task domain